INDUSTRIAL

 These were long roofed platforms and the west ends were curved to accommodate the trackage entering diagonally from the yards between Tenth and Eleventh Avenues.
 These platforms were dedicated for the use of unloading full milk cans and crates of dairy products (cheese, cream, etc.) from reefer cars, and usually specially marked "MILK".
 These cars were also known as "can cars."

-The milk was transported to bottlers where it was sold to the public or sent to schools.
+The milk was then transported to bottlers where it was sold to the public or sent to schools and institutions.
 Empty milk cans were returned to the platform in the evenings, loaded into the milk cars and brought back to the dairy farms in Upstate New York for reuse.

 ![]() |